minetest/minetest/doc/lua_api.md

       The palette should have 256 pixels.
 * `paramtype2 = "colorfacedir"`
     * Same as `facedir`, but with colors.
-    * The first three bits of `param2` tells which color is picked from the palette.
+    * The three most significant bits of `param2` tells which color is picked from the palette.
 The palette should have 8 pixels.
+    * The five least significant bits contain the `facedir` value.
 * `paramtype2 = "color4dir"`
-    * Same as `facedir`, but with colors.
+    * Same as `4dir`, but with colors.
-    * The first six bits of `param2` tells which color is picked from the palette.
+    * The six most significant bits of `param2` tells which color is picked from the palette.
 The palette should have 64 pixels.
+    * The two least significant bits contain the `4dir` rotation.
 * `paramtype2 = "colorwallmounted"`
     * Same as `wallmounted`, but with colors.
-    * The first five bits of `param2` tells which color is picked from the palette.
+    * The five most significant bits of `param2` tells which color is picked from the palette.
 The palette should have 32 pixels.
+    * The three least significant bits contain the `wallmounted` value.
 * `paramtype2 = "glasslikeliquidlevel"`
     * Only valid for "glasslike_framed" or "glasslike_framed_optional"
       drawtypes. "glasslike_framed_optional" nodes are only affected if the